JulioJu/medicalCentre/README.md

     « Deprecation warning: value provided is not in a recognized RFC2822 or ISO format. moment construction falls back to js Date()… + » No solution to avoid found this console.error()

+* Migrate to TypeScript 3.1 with `noUnusedLocal` raise error 6133 when a private parameter is declared in a ts file and used in a template file (seems logic).
+Therefore they are changed to become protected.